Co-localization with Category-Consistent Features and Geodesic Distance Propagation

-Therefore, the smaller the geodesic distance between the two superpixels, the more likely that they belong to the same object.
+The similarity is computed via object boundary detection algorithm \cite{Krähenbühl2014}.
+Therefore, the smaller geodesic distance between the two superpixels, the more likely that they belong to the same object.
 Based on this characteristic, we propose a simple and effective method to highlight the object region from the activation probability map, that is both low-resolution and contains non-smooth feature activations.

-Next, we proceed to localize the object by combining superpixels that belong to the same object using their geodesic distances, which we call geodesic distance propagation.
-The main idea is that if two superpixels belong to the same object, they should have 1. a small geodesic distance, and 2. similar activation values.
-These concepts have been similarly adopted by various works in terms of interactive image segmentation and matting \cite{Bai2008,Grady2006}, and are especially useful in producing well differentiated object regions in this case.
-Specifically, we seek to obtain a resulting global activation map that has clear and highly boosted target object regions, by propagating activations based on superpixel geodesic distances.